STUDENT RIGHTS & RESPONSIBILITIES

 Criteria for Continued Student Eligibility

-Eligibility for Federal Student Aid requires students to maintain Satisfactory Academic Progress (SAP) in the program in which he or she is enrolled.
-For information regarding Financial Aid SAP, please click here.
+Eligibility for Federal Student Aid requires students to maintain Satisfactory Academic Progress (SAP) in the program in which he or she is enrolled and meet other criteria as outlined under Student Eligibility.
+View information regarding Financial Aid SAP.
 For information regarding Academic SAP, please contact the Registrar’s Office.

 Financial Aid Disbursements